-- Child must be accompanied by a parent or guardian.
+- Children must be accompanied by an adult or someone age 16+.

-- Deadline is the Friday prior to class.
+- Registration is required.
+Deadline is Tuesday prior to the class.

 We will be conducting Lifeguard Certification, Re-Certification, and Water Safety Instructor (WSI) Courses on an as-needed basis.
 There will typically be one every month or every other month.
 If you would like to inquire about becoming a lifeguard or taking the courses please contact the Aquatics Facility Supervisor at 701-456-2074.
 See upcoming courses below.

 LIFEGUARD CERTIFICATION COURSEThe purpose of the American Red Cross Lifeguarding Course is to provide entry-level lifeguard participants with the knowledge and skills to prevent, recognize and respond to aquatic emergencies and to provide care for breathing and cardiac emergencies, injuries, and sudden illnesses until emergency medical services (EMS) personnel take over.
 Please sign up for either session.
-DATE: November 5 - 7, 2021 TIMES: Friday 4-9 pm; Saturday-Sunday 8 am-8 pm COST: $200 (reimbursement will be offered to those hired with WRCC) CERTIFICATION: American Red Cross Lifeguarding/First Aid/CPR/AED with Waterpark Lifeguarding Module REGISTRATION: Click here to register online or call 701-456-2074 for more information.
-PREREQUISITES:
+2023 DATES:

 - Must be 15 years old on or before the final scheduled session of course.